mehulagg/gitlab/doc/user/discussions/index.md

 1. Under **Merge checks**, select the **All discussions must be resolved** checkbox.
 1. Select **Save changes**.

-### Automatically resolve merge request diff threads when they become outdated
+### Automatically resolve threads in a merge request when they become outdated

 You can set merge requests to automatically resolve threads when lines are modified with a new push.